|

 continental North Africa, bordering Morocco.

-the Reconquista, the Spanish army conquered and maintained numerous emplacements
+Spanish army conquered and maintained numerous emplacements in North Africa

-in North Africa as a defense against North Africa.
-Many of them, such as
+as a defense against North Africa.
+Many of them, such as Oran, have been

-Oran, have been lost, and nowadays, with an approximate population of 143,000
+lost, and nowadays, with an approximate population of 143,000 people, only

-people, only the autonomous cities of Ceuta and Melilla,
+the autonomous cities of Ceuta and Melilla, which constitute

-which constitute the two plazas mayores de soberanía (or large places
+the two plazas mayores de soberanía (or large places of sovereignty),

-of sovereignty), and the Islas Chafarinas, the Peñón de Alhucemas
+and the Islas Chafarinas, the Peñón de Alhucemas and the

-and the Peñón de Vélez de la Gomera, which constitute
+Peñón de Vélez de la Gomera, which constitute the

 Ceuta